-(1) Impact Analysis
+- (1) Impact Analysis

-- (a) Construction - (i) On-Site Construction Activities (Criteria Pollutants)
+- (a) Construction

+- (i) On-Site Construction Activities (Criteria Pollutants)

-As discussed above in the methodology subsection, the localized construction air quality analysis was conducted using the methodology promulgated by the SCAQMD.
-Look-up tables provided by the SCAQMD were used to determine localized construction emissions thresholds for the Project.
-LSTs represent the maximum emissions from a project that are not expected to cause or contribute to an exceedance of the most stringent applicable federal or state ambient air quality standard and are based on the most recent background ambient air quality monitoring data (2020-2022) for the Project area presented in Table IV.A-2 on page IV.A-27.
-Although the trend shown in Table IV.A-2 demonstrates that ambient air quality is improving in the area, the localized construction emissions analysis conservatively did not apply any expected reduction in background pollutant concentrations for subsequent years of construction (i.e., 2024-2026).
-By doing so, the allowable pollutant increment to not exceed an ambient air quality standard is more stringent, thus making this analysis more conservative.
-The analysis and LSTs take into account the existing background ambient air quality monitoring data (2020-2022).
+As discussed above in the methodology subsection, the localized construction air quality analysis was conducted using the methodology promulgated by SCAQMD.
+Look-up tables provided by SCAQMD were used to determine localized construction emissions thresholds for the Project.86

+LSTs represent the maximum emissions from a project that are not expected to cause or contribute to an exceedance of the most stringent applicable federal or state ambient air quality standard and are based on the most recent background ambient air quality monitoring data (2020-2022) for the Project area, as presented in Table IV.A-8 on page IV.A-64.
+Although the trend shown in Table IV.A-8 demonstrates that ambient air quality is improving in the area, the localized construction emissions analysis conservatively did not apply a reduction in background pollutant concentrations for subsequent years of construction (i.e., 2026-2029).
+By doing so, the allowable pollutant increment to not exceed an ambient air quality standard is more stringent.
+The analysis and LSTs take into account existing background ambient air quality monitoring data (2020-2022).
+Calculations of the LSTs are provided in Appendix B of this Draft EIR.